Click on the week for red tide occurrences during that period in the past month

 --------------------------------------------------------------------------------

-On March 24, staff of the Leisure and Cultural Services Department spotted a red tide at Turtle Cove Beach, Hong Kong Island.
-The red tide has dissipated and no associated fish deaths have been reported as of today.
+On March 4, staff of the Leisure and Cultural Services Department spotted a red tide at Deep Water Bay Beach, Hong Kong Island.
+The red tide has dissipated.
+No associated fish deaths have been reported as of today.

 A spokesman for the working group said, "The red tide was formed by Noctiluca scintillans, which is commonly found in Hong Kong waters and non-toxic."